What you need to know

 Code of Conduct

-Councillors are governed by a Code Of Conduct (pdf, 300KB) to maintain the highest standards of conduct and behaviour.
+Councillors are governed by a Code Of Conduct to maintain the highest standards of conduct and behaviour.

 In accordance with the Local Government Act 1989, Councillors are entitled to be reimbursed in relation to expenses incurred in their capacity as a Councillor.

-Council has adopted the Councillor Expense and Reimbursement Policy 2018 (pdf, 520KB) which provides a broad overview of how Council provides assistance and support to the Mayor and Councillors in carrying out their role and official duties.
+Council has adopted the Councillor Expenses Policy and Procedure which provides a broad overview of how Council provides assistance and support to the Mayor and Councillors in carrying out their role and official duties.

 To ensure greater transparency, we publish the reimbursement of Councillor expenses here on this page on a quarterly basis.
 The figures included in these reports may include expenses not incurred in the reporting period but processed by the administration in the reporting period.